Destruction - Sentence of Death ( Steamhammer SH 0020 ) 12" Vinyl LP Album

 Beyond its technical prowess, Caet Studios fostered a sense of community within the German Heavy Metal scene.
 Bands not only shared the same recording space but also collaborated and inspired one another, pushing the boundaries of the genre.
 The legacy of Caet Studios extends beyond the music it helped create, representing a pivotal era in German Heavy Metal history and leaving an indelible mark on the global music landscape.

-Schmier (real-name: Marcel Schirmer) vocals and bass player with the German Thrash Metal band "Destruction".
-He was one of the founding members of Destruction, which he left around 1989 to from the German Metal band "Headhunter" (not to be confused with Swiss band with the same name.
+Schmier (real name: Marcel Schirmer) is the vocalist and bass player with the German Thrash Metal band Destruction.
+He was one of the founding members of Destruction, which he left around 1989 to form the German Metal band Headhunter (not to be confused with the Swiss band with the same name).
 Around 1999 he rejoined Destruction.
-Bands he has sung and played in are: Bassinvaders, Destruction, Headhunter (DEU), Pänzer (DEU).
+Bands he has performed in include: Bassinvaders, Destruction, Headhunter (DEU), and Pänzer (DEU).

 Tracklisting Side One: